-In FY 2021-22, Tri-City continued to participate in monthly meetings with the Southern California Regional Partnership, a collaboration of Workforce Education and Training coordinators and supervisors from 10 counties across Southern California.
+In FY 2022-23, Tri-City continued to participate in monthly meetings with the Southern California Regional Partnership, a collaboration of Workforce Education and Training coordinators and supervisors from 10 counties across Southern California.
 Regional partnerships are set forth in Section 5822 of the Welfare and Institutions Code as an important workforce strategy to assist the public mental health system in its efforts to expand outreach to multicultural communities, increase the diversity of the workforce, reduce the stigma associated with mental illness and promote the use of web-based technologies and distance learning techniques.
 Other trainings made available through the SCRP include trainings related to trauma for specific groups such as trauma and parenting, and addressing substance use and trauma with both adult and youth focus.

-Additional Cultural Competence Training Topics FY 2021-22 through FY 2022-23
+Additional Cultural Competence Training Topics FY 2022-23 through FY 2023-24

-The following training were completed in FY 2021-22:
+The following training were completed in FY 2022-23:

 - Working with a Limited English Proficient (LEP) Community

 - How to Effectively Access Language Services for Clients

 - Self-awareness and Implicit Bias

 - Understanding Consumer and Family Culture

 - Cultural Competence vs Cultural Humility

 - Effective Outreach and Engagement of the LGBTQ+ and Transgender Community

 - LGBTQIA+ Mental Health

 - Peer Mentor Orientation

 - An Introduction to Cultural Competence

 - Cultural Competence: Implicit Bias and Microaggression

 - Motivational Interviewing

 - Healthy Boundaries and Safety

 - Self-Care

 - Adverse Childhood Experiences (ACEs)

 - Suicide Talk

 - Community Resiliency ModelTM (CRM)

 - Mental Health First Aid (MHFA)

 - Healthy Relationships

 - Stigma Reduction

 - Zoom Fatigue and Coping During the COVID-19 Pandemic

+- Wellness and Healing in Native and Indigenous Communities

-The following trainings are anticipated to be completed in FY 2022-23:
+The following trainings are anticipated to be completed in FY 2023-24:

 - Effective Use of Interpreters in a Mental Health Setting

 - Understanding the Americans with Disabilities Act (ADA) and How it Impacts BIPOC Communities

 - Cultural Sensitivity Training for Individuals with Disabilities

 - Cultural Awareness: Becoming an Ally

 - Working with Older Adults

 - Healthy Relationships

 - Life Transitions and Change

 - Human Trafficking

-- Veterans and Mental Health